-Army Leather is Hestra’s most durable leather.
-It is a specially treated goatskin that works great for gloves made for rough conditions.
-The leather has good impregnation and structural properties that provides effective protection against moisture.
+Army Leather is our most durable leather, originally used to make gloves for military purposes.
+It is a specially treated goatskin that withstands tough, outdoor conditions.
+The leather has good impregnation and its structural properties provide effective protection against moisture.

 Nubuck is a leather where the surface – the shiny and smooth side – is polished giving it a suede-like feeling.

 Peccary is wild boar leather from South America.
-It is soft, smooth, warm and considered to be one of the most exclusive leathers.
+It is soft, smooth, warm and considered to be one of the most exclusive leathers for gloves.

-Ecocuir© is a trademark-protected cowhide that is tanned without the addition of chromium or synthetic dyes.
-The leather is saturated with grease to better withstand moisture.
+Ecocuir© is a trademark-protected cowhide that is tanned without the use of chrome or synthetic dyes.
+The leather is saturated with grease to better repel moisture.
+It’s beautiful natural colour develops a lovely patina over time as the gloves are used.